headbellygroin/Story_Novel_Writer/public/downloads/story_forge_features.md

 - **World-building first:** The app is designed around the assumption that authors build their world (characters, places, manifesto, story bible) before using the writing tools.
 Rich world data produces rich AI output; empty world data produces generic output.
 - **Context-first generation:** AI always sees the full relevant project state
 - **Quick Start to Power User:** The Quick Start wizard removes writer's block by generating a full backbone from 3 inputs.
 The results feed into the advanced editor for fine-tuning, so casual users get momentum and power users get control.
+- **Series At A Glance:** After Quick Start completes, a bird's-eye summary shows the full scope of the generated series (book list, chapter count, word estimate, characters, themes) before the author commits.
+- **Immediate testability:** Saving Quick Start output auto-creates a Chapter 1 Scene 1 with starter prose, so the user can test TTS, Pipeline, and Write features without any additional setup.
 - **Review gates:** Human approval required at every production stage
 - **Non-destructive:** Backups, canon statuses, and version tracking prevent data loss
 - **Local-first:** Runs against local models for privacy and uncensored output